jacksandom/deploy-scalable-ml-pipeline-project/starter/model_card.md

 For additional information see the Model Card paper: https://arxiv.org/pdf/1810.03993.pdf

 ## Model Details
-- This model uses a Random Forest Classifier to predict salary bands based on US census data
+- This model uses a Decision Tree Classifier to predict salary bands based on US census data
 - The model is developed as part of the Udacity ML DevOps Nanodegree

 ## Intended Use